-The application deadline for all applicants is February 28th of each year for admission in the subsequent summer.
+The application deadline is February 28th of each year for admission in the subsequent summer.
 All application materials should arrive by February 28.

-Students in the Advanced Inquiry Program may elect to pursue either a Master of Arts in Biology or a Master of Arts in Teaching in the Biological Sciences.
+Students in the Advanced Inquiry Program may elect to pursue either a Master of Arts in Biology (MA) or a Master of Arts in Teaching in the Biological Sciences (MAT).

 Apply to the MAT* if you fall in any of the following categories: